weKANEnt/wekan-api/README.md

 ## Creating your local database

-As discussed and agreed, we will be using postgres (PostgreSQL) alongside Sequelize as our ORM.
+As discussed and agreed, we will be using postgres (PostgreSQL - which you will need to install) alongside Sequelize as our ORM.
 Before we get to the ORM, we first need to set up our database.

 _NB: we all will have different instances of this database and records will not sync.
 It is *local*_